PSPDFKit/Xamarin-Android/README.md

 PSPDFKit can display documents either in a new Activity or a Fragment you include into your hierarchy.

 Note that currently only local files are supported for PSPDFKit.

+### Xamarin.Android and ProGuard

+In order to integrate ProGuard with Xamarin you can read the following [documentation on Xamarin's Site](https://developer.xamarin.com/guides/android/deployment,_testing,_and_metrics/proguard/).

 ### Checking for compatibility